mayuripandey/FastAPI_simple_app/README.md

 # FastAPI_simple_app
-Learning FastAPI with a simple app.
+Learning FastAPI with a simple app..